toxicantidote/factorio_oil_burner/README.md

 Sick of having too much of one type of oil?
 Just turn it in to pollution.

-Current version is 0.0.4, tested on Factorio 2.0.9.
-See changelog for changes.
+See changelog for change history.